camel-tooling/vscode-camel-extension-pack/README.md

 * [OpenShift Connector](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-openshift-connector).
 It provides a large set of tooling to interact with an OpenShift instance.
 * [XML Language Support](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-xml).
 It provides tooling for XML files.
 * [AtlasMap Data Transformation editor](https://marketplace.visualstudio.com/items?itemName=redhat.atlasmap-viewer).
 It provides a graphical editor for Data Transformation based on the camel-atlasmap component.
+* [Tools for Microprofile](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-microprofile).
+It provides support for the development of MicroProfile®-based applications.
+* [Quarkus tools for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-quarkus).
+It provides Quarkus and MicroProfile development by extending Visual Studio Code extension for MicroProfile with Quarkus features.